 A Dyson Animal Vacuum Cleaner is hands down the best at picking up stubborn beagle fur from all around the home, including any soft furnishings.

 We’ve tried several, and although Dyson Vacuums are fairly pricey, they do outlast many other brands and do the job very well.

-We also have the Dyson Handheld Vacuum which is perfect for sprucing up small areas quickly.
+We also have the Dyson Cordless Vacuum which is perfect for sprucing up small areas quickly.

 48. Robot Vacuum Cleaner